Indoor air quality: Volatile organic compounds

-Organic chemicals are widely used as ingredients in household products.
-Paints, varnishes, and wax all contain organic solvents, as do many cleaning, disinfecting, cosmetic, degreasing, and hobby products.
-Fuels are made up of organic chemicals.
-All of these products can release organic compounds during usage, and, to some degree, when they are stored.
+Human activities such as cooking and cleaning can also emit VOCs.
+Cooking can release long-chain aldehydes and alkanes when oil is heated and terpenes can be released when spices are prepared and/or cooked.
+Leaks of natural gas from cooking appliances have been linked to elevated levels of VOCs including benzene in homes in the USA.
+Cleaning products contain a range of VOCs, including monoterpenes, sesquiterpenes, alcohols and esters.
+Once released into the air, VOCs can undergo reactions with ozone and hydroxyl radicals to produce other VOCs, such as formaldehyde.

+Health effects include eye, nose, and throat irritation; headaches, loss of coordination, nausea; and damage to the liver, kidney, and central nervous system.

 Testing emissions from building materials used indoors has become increasingly common for floor coverings, paints, and many other important indoor building materials and finishes.
 Indoor materials such as gypsum boards or carpet act as VOC 'sinks', by trapping VOC vapors for extended periods of time, and releasing them by outgassing.
-This can result in chronic and low-level exposures to VOCs.
+The VOCs can also undergo transformation at the surface through interaction with ozone.
+In both cases, these delayed emissions can result in chronic and low-level exposures to VOCs.

-Several initiatives envisage to reduce indoor air contamination by limiting VOC emissions from products.
+Several initiatives aim to reduce indoor air contamination by limiting VOC emissions from products.
 There are regulations in France and in Germany, and numerous voluntary ecolabels and rating systems containing low VOC emissions criteria such as EMICODE, M1, Blue Angel and Indoor Air Comfort in Europe, as well as California Standard CDPH Section 01350 and several others in the US.
-These initiatives changed the marketplace where an increasing number of low-emitting products has become available during the last decades.
+Due to these initiatives an increasing number of low-emitting products became available to purchase.

-At least 18 Microbial VOCs (MVOCs) have been characterised including 1-octen-3-ol, 3-methylfuran, 2-pentanol, 2-hexanone, 2-heptanone, 3-octanone, 3-octanol, 2-octen-1-ol, 1-octene, 2-pentanone, 2-nonanone, borneol, geosmin, 1-butanol, 3-methyl-1-butanol, 3-methyl-2-butanol, and thujopsene.
-The first of these compounds is called mushroom alcohol.
+At least 18 microbial VOCs (MVOCs) have been characterised including 1-octen-3-ol (mushroom alcohol), 3-Methylfuran, 2-pentanol, 2-hexanone, 2-heptanone, 3-octanone, 3-octanol, 2-octen-1-ol, 1-octene, 2-pentanone, 2-nonanone, borneol, geosmin, 1-butanol, 3-methyl-1-butanol, 3-methyl-2-butanol, and thujopsene.
 The last four are products of Stachybotrys chartarum, which has been linked with sick building syndrome.